Office of Sustainability Student Staff

 Iris Fabrizio first attended UAF in 2005 before the Office of Sustainability had been created.
 When she returned in the fall of 2013 she was excited to see the sustainable efforts and the progress that the office had made at the UAF campus.
-She was eager to become a part of the team as an Office Assistant and get involved with these sustainable efforts in her community.
+She was eager to become a part of the team as an Office Assistant..
 She helps with various tasks and projects, including website maintenance, project coordination, event planning and many other long and short term duties that come up in the office.
-Iris is pursuing a Bachelor's in the Natural Science's and hopes to one day understand natural world and help others to understand our relatioinship with our environment.
+Iris is pursuing a Bachelor's in the Natural Science's and hopes to one day understand the natural world scientifically and help others to understand our relatioinship with our environment.
 In her free time she enjoys creating art, reading, writing, arithmetic, traveling, the outdoors and fantastic adventures.
 Her interest in living a sustainable life began at a young age, growing up in the wilderness with an immediate awareness of our impact on our environments, and the effects of our choices.